 My Fuerte is six years old, as is my older son.
 I planted it when he was born.
 Yet it still hasn’t given us much fruit.
 I’ve got other avocado trees in my yard that were planted at around the same time that have already provided us hundreds of avocados.

 Is my Fuerte uniquely unproductive?
 No. “Individual [Fuerte] trees in a grove may produce good crops while many may produce little or nothing,” wrote Frank Koch in his 1983 publication, Avocado Grower’s Handbook.
 He adds, “It has been said that 80% of our Fuerte fruit comes from 20% of the trees.”
 And he concludes, “So when drone [Fuerte] trees are identified they should be grafted over.”

 One of the first ideas for dealing with “drone” Fuertes was to graft them over using scion wood from the Fuerte trees that fruited well.
 It became accepted that over the years various strains of Fuerte had developed, and it was beneficial to make new trees from strains proven to produce.
 Here is an ad in the 1952 California Avocado Society Yearbook from a nursery marketing trees of specific Fuerte strains:

-However, I’ve been collecting scion wood from good-producing Fuerte trees around Southern California for some years now and grafting them onto various trees in my own yard and elsewhere with mixed results thus far.
+However, I’ve been collecting scion wood from well-producing Fuerte trees around Southern California for some years now and grafting them onto various trees in my own yard and elsewhere with mixed results thus far.
 I suppose I shouldn’t be surprised.
 This approach was tried a long time ago here in California without much success.

 Apparently, Fuerte has a penchant for mutating, or sporting, on branches or even individual buds.
 And it’s hard or even impossible to identify the mutations.
 (See comments from Bob Bergh about this here.)